dipunm/secure-bitcoin-for-dummies/_resources/multisig-vs-secret-splitting.md

 ### Multisig

 Using a multisig is not a _bad_ idea.
 You want to keep your keys on signing devices, for example: one on a personal computer, and one on a hardware wallet; this way, when you want to spend, you can keep your keys isolated from one another.

+{:.note}
+Any internet enabled device must be considered "part of the internet" and therefore is not isolated from any other internet enabled device.
+A key on your phone, and another on your laptop is effectively 2 keys on "the internet".\
+\
+A hardware wallet can be isolated as long as it remains "airgapped".

 Each key needs a backup because either of the signing devices can be broken or stolen.
 The backups should be geographically separated, however keeping one online and the other purely physical may be a reasonable solution.